-- Early Childhood - In Ohio, allows you to teach age 3 - grade 3
+Early Childhood - Grants Ohio certifications for age 3 - grade 3

-- Intervention Specialist - work with children grades K-12 with moderate disabilities
+Intervention Specialist - Certification to work with children grades K-12 with moderate disabilities

-- Middle Childhood - In Ohio, allows you to teach grades 4-9 in reading and two selected content areas: Integrated English/Language Arts, Integrated Mathematics, Integrated Science, or Integrated Social Studies.
+Middle Childhood - Grants Ohio certifications for grades 4-9 in reading and two individually selected content areas: Integrated English/Language Arts, Integrated Mathematics, Integrated Science, or Integrated Social Studies.

-- Adolescent/Young Adult (AYA) - allows you to teach grades 7-12 in specialized areas like: Integrated Language Arts, Integrated Mathematics, Integrated Social Studies, Integrated Science, and Life Science
+Adolescent/Young Adult (AYA) - Grants Ohio certifications for grades 7-12 in specialized areas: Integrated Language Arts, Integrated Mathematics, Integrated Social Studies, Integrated Science, and Life Science

-- Multi-age - allows you to teach K-12 in Visual Arts, Japanese, Spanish, Physical Education, and Health
+Multi-age - Grants Ohio certifications for grades K-12 in Visual Arts, Japanese, Spanish, Physical Education, and Health